Working with Images

 Scale & Crop

-Scale to Size
+Scale an Image to a Specific Size

 You can scale the image to a set size by setting the axis and designating the size in pixels.